deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Anyways, let's develop an assembly program that can dynamically perform the above tasks in x64.

 So let's start with this logic- instead of spawning a `cmd.exe` process and then copying the SYSTEM process access token to it- why don't we just copy the access token to the current process when exploitation occurs?
-The current process during exploitation should be the process that triggers the vulnerability (the process where the exploit code is ran from).From there, we could spawn `cmd.exe` from (and in context) of our current process after our exploit has finished.
+The current process during exploitation should be the process that triggers the vulnerability (the process where the exploit code is ran from).
+From there, we could spawn `cmd.exe` from (and in context) of our current process after our exploit has finished.
 That `cmd.exe` process would then have administrative privilege.

 Before we can get there though, let's look into how we can obtain information about the current process.